cicirello/python-github-action-template/README.md

 so that is what the LICENSE file indicates.
 If you use this template, either keep the MIT license or update to something compatible.

+### CHANGELOG.md

+It is a good idea to keep a changelog, so we've provided a template of a changelog within this template repository.

 ### dockerignore

 The `.dockerignore` is set up as a whitelist, initially